Why should I complete a survey for TellCityHall?

 No. We will only contact you to participate in surveys once every 6 weeks at the most.

 To be more precise, phone numbers are classified into rate centres based on the first six digits of the phone number.
-Some rate centres are only for mobile phone numbers, with up to 10,000 phone numbers in each rate centre.
+There are up to 10,000 phone numbers in each rate centre.
 To generate a random number, we pick a rate centre and then randomly generate the last 4 digits.

-Are you allowed to phone my mobile phone number?
+Are you allowed to call my phone number?

 Yes.
 The Government of Canada's CRTC (Canadian Radio-television and Telecommunications Commission) allows market research, polls, and surveys.
 The following is from their website "You may continue to receive calls from organizations conducting market research, polls or surveys even though you are registered on the National Do Not Call List (DNCL).
 These calls are exempt from the national DNCL....They’re not considered to be telemarketing calls because they are not selling a product or service, or requesting donations." (https://crtc.gc.ca/eng/phone/telemarketing/exempt.htm)